 Any advice in this document is provided by Resolution Life and is general advice and does not take into account your objectives, financial situation or needs.
 Before acting on this advice, you should consider the appropriateness of the advice having regard to your objectives, financial situation and needs, as well as the relevant product disclosure statement and/or policy document, available from Resolution Life at resolutionlife.com.au or by calling 133 731.
 Any Target Market Determinations for your product can be found at resolutionlife.com.au/target-market-determinations.

-Resolution Life is part of the Resolution Life Group and can be contacted via resolutionlife.com.au/contact-us or by calling the phone number mentioned above.
+Resolution Life can be contacted via resolutionlife.com.au/contact-us or by calling the phone number mentioned above.